-Revisions and Errata List AISC Steel Design Guide 11, 2nd Edition, 1st printing (Printed Copy) July 27, 2018
+Revisions and Errata List AISC Steel Design Guide 11, 2nd Edition, 1st printing (Printed and Digital Editions) August 20, 2020

-The following list represents corrections made to the first printing (dated May 2016) of the second edition of AISC Design Guide 11, Vibrations of Steel-Framed Structural Systems Due to Human Activity.
+The following list represents corrections made to the first printing (dated May 2016) and digital edition of the second edition of AISC Design Guide 11, Vibrations of Steel-Framed Structural Systems Due to Human Activity.

-Page(s) Item 17 In Table 2-4, under Lively Concert for $i=1$, α_i should be 0.25.
+Page(s) Item 3 Revise the definition for Floor Width to: Floor Width .
+Distance perpendicular to the span of the beams or joists in the bay under consideration over which the structural framing (beam or joist and girder size, spacing, length, etc.) is identical, or nearly identical, in adjacent bays.
+17 In Table 2-4, under Lively Concert for $i=1$, α_i should be 0.25.
 17 In Table 2-4, under Lively Concert for $i=2$, α_i should be 0.05.
 20 In the left column, first paragraph, fifth line, revise $4/\pi \approx 1.3$ to $4/\pi \approx 1.014$.
+24 In the first column, revise the definition of Floor Width to: Floor Width is the distance perpendicular to the span of the beams or joists in the bay under consideration over which the structural framing (beam or joist and girder size, spacing, length, etc.) is identical, or nearly identical, in adjacent bays.
 25 In Table 4-2, between Paper offices fit-out and Churches, school and malls, add a row for Lightly furnished quiet spaces, Ratio of Actual Damping-to-Critical Damping, β_i , is 0.005.

 29 Replace Table 4-5 with the following:

-Table 4-5.
-Vertical Acceleration Tolerance Limits and Parameters Step Frequency, Hz Acceleration Tolerance Limit, a o , %g Calibration Factor, R Walking Load Parameter, γ Remarks ≤ 2.5 1.7 0.7 0.29 Normal descents 2.5-4.0 3.0 0.6 0.19 Rapidly descending individual -not perceptible 2.5-4.0 4.5 0.6 0.19 Rapidly descending individual -perceptible; rapidly descending group
+Step Frequency, Hz Table 4-5.
+VerticAccelerationToleranceLimit, ao, %g cal Acceleration Calibration Factor, R l olerance Limits Walking Load Parameter, γ and Parameters Remarks ≤ 2.5 1.7 0.7 0.29 Normal descents 2.5-4.0 3.0 0.6 0.19 Rapidly descending individual -not perceptible 2.5-4.0 4.5 0.6 0.19 Rapidly descending individual -perceptible; rapidly descending group